From the Provence of the Popes to the Luberon – Self-guided

 4 - Advanced - hilly and mountainous - 50 to 90 km

-The shores of the St. Lawrence River are among the most popular destinations in the province.
-Yet, far away on the north shore of the river lies the North Shore, a region relatively untouched by tourists despite its breathtaking natural heritage.
+The shores of the St. Lawrence River are among the province’s most popular destinations.
+Yet, further up on the river’s north shore lies the North Shore, a region that attracts relatively few tourists despite its breathtaking natural beauty.

-We invite you to discover the area, starting from Tadoussac, the gateway to the North Shore, which will take you along the river to Baie-Comeau.
-Like its Charlevoix neighbor, the region is known for its valleys, which you will tackle in the same way as the first settlers who populated the local lands in the 16th century.
+We invite you to explore the area, starting from Tadoussac—the gateway to the North Shore—on a journey that takes you along the river all the way to Baie-Comeau.
+Like its neighbor in the Charlevoix region, this area is known for its valleys, which you’ll traverse in the same way as the first settlers who settled these lands in the 16th century.

-Effort brings reward, and yours will be rewarded exponentially, with access to uncrowded panoramas whose wild majesty will make you forget the day's elevation gain!
+Hard work pays off, and your efforts will be rewarded many times over, with access to secluded vistas whose untamed beauty will make you forget the day’s climb!

 Now it’s your turn to discover why the region’s motto is “Between nature and excess”!